 Don’t be afraid to use all of the environment in your pictures, there may be vultures overhead, cloud formations reflected in water holes, stunning dunes, and rock formations.
 Everything that you see is a tiny piece of a huge, stunning landscape.

-Take multiple shots, the light is ever-changing and so are the colors.
+Take multiple shots, the light is ever-changing and so are the colours.
 Photographs taken seconds apart can look very different, particularly when the subject is moving.

 Remember you have several batteries and memory cards so storage space won’t be an issue.
 Reliving the moments as you edit your photos is a pretty cool experience.